Easel Incorporated Costume Accessories

 Detailed view of the flowers inside the crown and the comb which prevents the bonnet from sliding backwards off the head.

-Made in 2018 of re-claimed straw, this spoon bonnet is trimmed with plaid taffeta cut on the bias making band and the ties.
+Made in 2018 of re-claimed straw, this spoon bonnet is trimmed with plaid taffeta (cut on the bias) forming band and the ties.

 The same plaid bias also forms a curtain at the back of the crown's base.